P\'{o}lya-type inequalities on spheres and hemispheres: Spheres

 for any $k\geq 0$.
-Moreover, upper bounds can be achieved at $k=K^2$, that is, at the lowest order eigenvalue of a distinct eigenvalue $K(K+1)$, and lower bounds can be achieved at largest order $k=(K+1)^2-1$ of the same chain, $K=0,1, \ldots$. \end{proposition}
+Moreover, for each $K=0,1, \ldots$, upper bounds are attained at $k=K^2$, that is, at the lowest order eigenvalue of a distinct eigenvalue $K(K+1)$, while lower bounds are attained at the largest order $k=(K+1)^2-1$ of the same chain. \end{proposition}

-When $n=3$ the sum of multiplicities of the eigenvalues $\bl_K=K(K+2)$ , $K=0,1,2,\cdots$, equals $\sigma(K) =(K+1)(K+2)(2K+3)/6$.
+When $n=3$ the sum of multiplicities of the eigenvalues $\bl_K=K(K+2)$ , $K=0,1,2,\dots$, equals $\sigma(K) =(K+1)(K+2)(2K+3)/6$.
 If ${K}=\sigma^{-1}(x)$, then ${K}$ is the only real root of

 Solving this third order polynomial equation allows us to determine $ \sigma^{-1}(x)$ as described in the next lemma.

 \begin{lemma} If $n=3$ then

 where $G$ is defined by